MidnightDreamerX17/skill20/Trappings/NamedItems.md

 Hayden's Glaive +1 (Throwing Axe) (2,000 gold) - Ranged.
 1d6+1 slash damage.
 Instantly returns to the user, such that all ranged attacks in one round could be done with the weapon.

+Lightning Javelin +1 (Javelin) (2,000 gold) - Ranged.
+1d6+1 lightning damage.
+Instantly returns to the user, such that all ranged attacks in one round could be done with the weapon.

+Magic Eight-Ball +2 (Iron Ball) (8,000 gold) - Ranged.
+1d6+2 chaos damage.
+Instantly returns to the user, such that all ranged attacks in one round could be done with the weapon.
+It can be read for random fortunes.

 ## Other Items

 ### Instruments

 Final Conflict +1 (Erhu) (2,000 gold) - Gives a bonus of +1 to performance checks, and an additional +3 while in the astral and ethereal planes.

+Gilbert's Twinharp +1 (Harp) (2,000 gold) - Gives a bonus of +1 to performance checks.
+It can be split into two half-harps, which constantly transmit sound between each other.
+Splitting or recombining the harps takes 1 full round action.

 Kimihiro's Piano +1 (Piano) (2,000 gold) - Gives a bonus of +1 to performance checks, and an additional +3 while in a good environment.